What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 Family values in Saudi Arabia

 In general, Saudis are far more private than in Western countries, and everyday activities traditionally revolve around the family.
 It isn’t uncommon for Saudis to live close to – or even with – their extended family.
 They might also drop by their grandparents’ home for dinner several times a week.
-As a corollary, some areas are family-only, and single men may not be allowed in; this includes shopping malls.
-Furthermore, all restaurants have men-only and family sections.
+As a corollary, some areas are family-only.

 By some estimates, Riyadh has become a much more expensive place to live as the country seeks to diversify its hydrocarbon-dependent economy.
-The global consultancy Mercer ranked the Saudi capital the 37th costliest city on a list of over 200 expat hubs.
-That’s well behind neighboring Dubai (21st) and Abu Dhabi (33rd), but up from 57th place in 2017.
+The global consultancy Mercer ranked the Saudi capital the 29th costliest city on a list of over 200 expat hubs.
+That’s well above neighboring Dubai (42nd) and Abu Dhabi (56th), and up from 57th place in 2017.

 The cost of expat accommodation in Saudi Arabia

-In terms of expenses, rent is the biggest outlay for expats without these allowances; this can account for up to a third of your salary.
-Scroll to the property section to find out more about housing costs across the Kingdom.
+In terms of expenses, rent is the biggest outlay for expats without these allowances; this can account for up to a third of your local salary.

 The unexpected costs of family life in Saudia Arabia

 Family life in Saudi Arabia comes with other costs that expats may not have encountered before.
-As of July 2017, expats bringing their families into the Kingdom (typically, a man sponsoring his wife and children) must pay a dependent fee of SAR100 per person per month.
-The fee is expected to increase gradually to a maximum of SAR400 in 2020.
+As of July 2017, expats bringing their families into the Kingdom (typically, a man sponsoring his wife and children) must pay a dependent fee of SAR 400 per month per dependent.

-International school fees can also put a significant dent in your wallet (expect to around $30,000 per year as of 2018), and parents will be expected to cover the cost of uniforms, textbooks, and extra-curricular activities.
+International schools in Saudi Arabia can also put a significant dent in your wallet (expect to pay up to around $30,000 per year), and parents will be expected to cover the cost of uniforms, textbooks, and extra-curricular activities.

-Groceries are generally cheap by Western standards – as much as 75% lower by some estimates; although imported items and eating out can be eye-wateringly expensive.
+Groceries are generally cheap by Western standards – as much as 75% lower by some estimates; although imported items and eating out in Saudi Arabian cities can be eye-wateringly expensive.
 As of 2018, petrol, diesel, food, and utilities are subject to a 5% value-added tax.

 On the flip side, Saudi Arabia levies no income tax, petrol prices remain low, and cars are relatively cheaper than in Western countries.
 In general, expats in Saudi Arabia have a high standard of living and can afford luxuries often impossible in their home countries.